JaKooLit/Debian-Hyprland/README.md

 **Most common question I got is, Hey Ja, Why the heck it is taking long time to install?
 Other distro like Arch its only a minute or two.
 Why here takes like forever?!?!?**

-- Well, most of the core packages are downloaded and Build and compiled from _SOURCE_.
-Unlike Other distros, they already have prepacked binary that can just download and install.
+- Most of the core packages are downloaded, some have to be compiled from source.
+    - Unlike Other distros, these packages already have prepacked binary that can just download and install.
+    - This adds to the install time

 ## 🛎 **_DEBIAN Hyprland Dots UPDATING NOTES_**